-- List label forms stored in the printer
+- List and retrieve label forms stored in the printer. - Input variable data. - Initiate the printing of labels with the information provided.

-- Retrieve label forms stored in the printer

-- · Input variable data

-- · Printing labels

 KDU Plus - Printer Accessory

 The KDU Plus is a terminal device with memory for storing files and maintaining one or more remote printers.
 The KDU Plus has a larger laptop-style keyboard than the Zebra's original KDU design.